Krastanov/parlamentaren-kontrol/README.md

      - first_last_agg (tested 0.1.2) (via `pgxnclient install first_last_agg --testing`)

 # Logging conventions

- - `warning` for stuff that must be corrected by the `parliament.bg` team, but which we can work around
+ - `warning` for stuff that could be corrected by the `parliament.bg` team, but which we can also work around
  - `error` for stuff that is visible to our end users

 # Notes